WebstoneHQ/webstone-plugins/packages/cli/docs/plugins.md

 This is then accessible in your plugin's commands as `toolbox.bar`.

-# Loading a plugin
+## Loading a plugin

-To load a particular plugin (which has to start with `webstone-cli-*`), install it to your project using `pnpm install --save-dev webstone-cli-PLUGINNAME`, and cli will pick it up automatically.
+To load a particular plugin (which has to start with `webstone-cli-*`), install it to your project using `pnpm install --save-dev webstone-cli-PLUGINNAME`, and the Webstone CLI will pick it up automatically.

+## Further reading

+To learn more about plugins, please review [the official Gluegun Plugins documentation](https://infinitered.github.io/gluegun/#/plugins).